 The Company operates a global business in a wide variety of foreign currencies.
 The Company's exposure to market risk for changes in foreign currency exchange rates arises from international financing activities between subsidiaries, foreign currency denominated monetary assets and liabilities, and transactions arising from international trade.
 The Company's objective is to preserve the U.S. Dollar value of foreign currency denominated cash flows and earnings.
-The Company monitors its collective foreign currency exchange forward and option contracts (foreign currency exchange contracts) with third parties, when necessary, to minimize the impact of changes in foreign currency exchange rates.
+The Company monitors its collective foreign currency exposure and enters into foreign currency exchange forward and option contracts (foreign currency exchange contracts) with third parties, when necessary, to minimize the impact of changes in foreign currency exchange rates.

 The Company has monetary assets and liabilities denominated in non-functional currencies.
 Prior to conversion into U.S. Dollars, these assets and liabilities are remeasured at spot exchange rates in effect on the balance sheet date.
 The effects of changes in spot rates are recognized in earnings and included in Other (income) expense.
 The Company uses foreign currency exchange contracts to hedge its foreign currency exposure.
 These contracts are marked-to-market with the resulting gains and losses recognized in earnings offsetting the gains and losses on the non-functional currency denominated monetary assets and liabilities being hedged.
 The Company uses foreign currency contracts to hedge forecasted sales and purchases, which are denominated in non-functional currencies.
 Changes in the forecasted non-functional currency cash flows due to movements in exchange rates are substantially offset by changes in the fair value of these foreign currency exchange contracts designated as hedges.
-Market value gains and losses on these contracts with notional amounts of \$10,545 million and \$12,671 million, respectively, to exchange foreign currencies, principally the U.S. Dollar, Euro, Canadian Dollar, British Pound, Mexican Peso, Chinese Renminbi, and Indian Rupee.
+Market value gains and losses on these contracts are recognized in earnings when the hedged transaction is recognized.
+As of December 31, 2022, and 2021, the Company held contracts with notional amounts of \$10,545 million and \$12,671 million, respectively, to exchange foreign currencies, principally the U.S. Dollar, Euro, Canadian Dollar, British Pound, Mexican Peso, Chinese Renminbi, and Indian Rupee.